-1. Following the instructions included with your invisible zipper foot, sew the invisible zipper into the opening at the left side seam.
+- 1. Following the instructions included with your invisible zipper foot, sew the invisible zipper into the opening at the left side seam.
+[Note: If you're new to invisible zippers, there are dozens of photo tutorials on the web to help you out!
+If you'd like to skip using a zipper, you can also place heavy-duty snaps into the placket or use snap tape.] - 2.
+Try on your dress and mark where the bodice front overlaps at the neckline.

-Invisible zipper open.
-Invisible zipper closed.

-2. Try on your dress and mark where the bodice front overlaps at the neckline.
 This is where you will place your brooch or sew a button to keep the "V" surplice closed.
 Use a hem marker or have someone else mark your skirt hem for you.
 Hem allowance is one inch.
 You may need to trim a bit to have it even all the way around if you are larger in the hips or derriere.
 Hem the skirt by machine or by hand.